STEM-E-Youth-Career-Development-Program/map-app/README.md

 ## About The Project

-The STEME Youth Career Development
-Program's mapSTEM application tracks various events and activities in Science, Technology, Engineering, Math, and Entrepreneurship and makes it accessible and affordable for its users.
+The application will track [STEM-related](https://www.steme.org/events) events, making things accessible and affordable.
 <br>
 <br>